open-telemetry/opentelemetry-specification/specification/tracing-api.md

 this section defines some generic requirements for this API.

 ### Time
-OpenTelemetry stores time values using nanosecond (ns) precision.
+OpenTelemetry can operate on time values up to nanosecond (ns) precision.
-To overcome platform limitations, this data is represented as a tuple [<long> seconds, <int> nanoseconds], where nanoseconds is the remainder that can not be represented in seconds.
+The representation of those values is language specific.

 #### Timestamp
 A timestamp is the time elapsed since the Unix epoch.